The Les Dawson Show: Series 3–4

 For the third series, which aired in 1983, Maxin remained as producer, but Ronnie Hazlehurst became the show's musical director, and comedian Eli Woods joined the cast.
 Kids International, however, were becoming so popular there was a threat that they would upstage Dawson.
 Dawson said that he advocated for their removal until Maxin and Jim Moir (the BBC's head of variety) finally relented.

 To replace of Kids International, Maxin conducted auditions to assemble a tap-dancing act named the Roly Polys.
 When the selection process was complete, the troupe had seven dancers: Marie Ashton, Bea Aston, Sue Cadman, Audrey Leybourne, Thea Macintyre, Ann Stephanie, and lead dancer Mo Moreland.
 As a matter of BBC policy, Maxin himself was obligated to retire when he turned 60 in 1983.
 Dawson was not happy with Maxin's replacement, Robin Nash.
 Nash was the former head of variety at the BBC, and had also served as head of comedy.
 Even so, Dawson and (show co-writer) Terry Ravenscroft found the man to lack an innate sense of comedy.
-Nash's tenure as the show's producer lasted for one series.
+Nash's tenure as the show's director and producer lasted for one series.

 After BBC1 transmitted the fourth series of The Les Dawson Show in 1984, Dawson took over Terry Wogan's role as host of Blankety Blank, a comedy game show on the same channel.
 Meanwhile, Dawson's wife Margaret was gravely ill.
 She had been diagnosed with breast cancer years earlier, and finally succumbed in April 1986.
 After her death, Dawson swore off the "wife jokes" for which he had become known.

 No new episodes of The Les Dawson Show were produced until a Christmas special in 1987.
 Comedy writers David Nobbs and Barry Cryer were recruited for the special, but much of the content was material rehashed from Dawson's earlier sketch comedy series, Sez Les.
 BBC1 repeated the special on 21 December 1988.